 You want videos that leave viewers feeling an AWE phenomenon, but you know that inferior lenses will leave them not caring one bit about what they see and your property.

-This lens for real estate video is fast, compact, and great at shooting in low-light settings.
+This lens for real estate video is fast, compact, and excellent at shooting in low-light settings.

-Its focus range can be quickly changed to suit the environment by using a M/a switch, and it also features a useful autofocus function.
+Its focus range can be quickly changed to suit the environment by using a M/a switch and features a helpful autofocus function.

-The maximum reproduction ratio possible with this lens is 0.15X, so you never have to worry about your images coming out too big or small next time you head out on a job!
+The maximum reproduction ratio possible with this lens is 0.15X, so you never have to worry about your images appearing too big or small the next time you head out on a job!

 They considered that by making it an affordable piece of equipment with a built-in motor to match perfectly with a DSLR camera or camcorder (Nikon D3400).